sam-vuong/Drone-Game/README.md

 # Drone-Game
-Class projcet for CS-151 (Object-Oriented Design).
+Class project for CS-151 (Object-Oriented Design).
 Side-scrolling game in which the user controls a drone and attempts to survive an onslaught of airplanes.